Outdoor Cooking FAQs

 What's the difference between butane, propane & other patio gases?

-Butane is used primarily for indoor heaters, as it freezes at low temps.
-Some older barbecues do use it however.
-Most patio gas is propane by another name, however it has a different 'snap on' regulator designed for barbecues and so is not interchangeable.
+Butane is used primarily for indoor heaters, as it freezes at low winter temperatures although some older barbecues do use it.
+Most Patio Gas is propane by another name, however it has a different 'snap on' regulator designed for barbecues and so is not interchangeable with standard propane containers.
 Many barbecues are set up to use Patio Gas, which burns at a higher temperature than butane.
 Always use the gas that your BBQ was designed for.

 My gas consumption has suddenly increased and/or I smell gas when I use my BBQ